conan-io/docs/reference/commands/install.rst

 ---------

 The ``conan install`` command has several arguments to load and produce lockfiles.
-By default, if a ``conan.lock`` file is located besides the recipe or in the current working directory if no path is provided, will be used as an input lockfile.
+By default, if a ``conan.lock`` file is located beside the recipe or in the current working directory if no path is provided, will be used as an input lockfile.

 Lockfiles are strict by default, that means that